-Year ended December 31 2018 2 2017 Non-controlling interest in the Coal Mine, beginning of year \$ 48 \$ 58 Net loss attributable to non-controlling interest (7) (10) Non-controlling interest in the Coal Mine, end of year \$ 41 \$ 48 Non-controlling interest in Macho Springs, end of year 2 2 - Total non-controlling interests, end of year \$ 43 \$ 48
+Year ended December 31 2018 2017 Non-controlling interest in the Coal Mine, beginning of year \$ 48 ( 5 58 Net loss attributable to non-controlling interest (7) ( 10) Non-controlling interest in the Coal Mine, end of year \$ 41 ( 5 48 Non-controlling interest in Macho Springs, end of year 2 - Total non-controlling interests, end of year \$ 43 ( 5 48

-1 Commencing in 2017, the Company is funding 100% of the Coal Mine capital expenditures.
+&lt;sup>1 Commencing in 2017, the Company is funding 100% of the Coal Mine capital expenditures.

-2 Effective for the fourth quarter of 2018, the Company's Macho Springs subsidiary, which is financed under a tax equity financing structure, reached its flip date.
+&lt;sup>2 Effective for the fourth quarter of 2018, the Company's Macho Springs subsidiary, which is financed under a tax equity financing structure, reached its flip date.
 As a result, the remaining tax-equity financing balance was reclassified from loans and borrowings and into non-controlling interests.
-As at December 31, 2018, the non-controlling interest associated with Macho Springs is \$2 million.
+As at December 31, 2018, the noncontrolling interest associated with Macho Springs is \$2 million.

-(Tabular amounts in millions of Canadian dollars, except share and per share amounts)
+Notes to the Consolidated Financial Statements (Tabular amounts in millions of Canadian dollars, except share and per share amounts)